SaraOlsson/project15/Edge-Impulse-Guide/README.md

 ### Stream inference Telemetry

+The diagram below shows alternative setups of how your application might run.
+During development, you might just connect the device with serial connection through a USB port to try out the TinyML model.
+In production, either the device itself has cellular capabilities or you extend it with shields for connectivity.

-> Note: if your devive as options to communicate directly with the cloud, you may implement Azure IoT Hub messaging directly in the firmware
+> Note: In this guide, mainly the CLI option is covered.
+If your devive has options to communicate directly with the cloud, you may implement Azure IoT Hub messaging directly in the firmware.

 ![update-diagram](media/diagram-run.png)